thaddeuspearson/Understanding_DirtyCOW/README.md

 &nbsp;

-8. Time to complie the code.
+8. Time to compile the code.
 Using the gcc complier, you will create a new binary, called `exploit` that you will be able to execute.
 Make sure you are in the same directory as the exploit.c script, or provide the full filepath to be able to edit it in this way.

     ```
     gcc -o exploit exploit.c -lpthread